Yellow and grey lichens on supralittoral rock

 Additional Information

-Each species of lichen inhabits a very narrow range of environmental conditions and are particularly susceptible to environmental change (Jones et al., 1975).
-The supralittoral lichen zone probably exhibits its greatest vertical extent on wave and wind exposed shores, although the species richness and cover is probably greatest on sheltered shores.
+Habitat preferences.
+Each species of lichen inhabits a very narrow range of environmental conditions and is particularly susceptible to environmental change (Jones et al., 1975).
+The supralittoral lichen zone probably exhibits its greatest vertical extent on wave and wind-exposed shores, although the species richness and cover are probably greatest on sheltered shores.
 The vertical distribution of supralittoral species is dependent on a number of environmental factors (see 'zonation' under 'habitat complexity', Fletcher, 1980), however, the primary factors appear to be water availability and desiccation, wind abrasion, salt and nutrients, light intensity and the availability of suitable substrata (for details see individual sensitivity assessments and Fletcher, 1980).

 Species composition